Honduras

 Corporate - Tax credits and incentives

-Last reviewed - 27 February 2026Companies operating under special tax regimes are generally exempt from Corporate Income Tax (CIT), sales tax, customs duties, and certain municipal taxes.
-The main special tax regimes available in Honduras include the following:
+Last reviewed - 10 August 2026Companies operating under special tax regimes may benefit from exemptions from corporate income tax (CIT), sales tax, customs duties, and, in certain cases, municipal taxes.
+The principal special tax regimes currently available in Honduras include the following:

 - Free Trade Zones (FTZs).

-- Industrial Processing Zones (Zona Industrial de Procesamiento – ZIP).
+- Industrial Processing Zones (Zonas Industriales de Procesamiento or ZIPs).

-- Temporary Import Regime (Régimen de Importación Temporal – RIT).
+- Temporary Import Regime (Régimen de Importación Temporal or RIT).

 - Tourism Incentives Law.

-- Law for the Promotion of Electric Power Generation from Renewable Resources (Ley de Promoción a la Generación de Energía Eléctrica con Recursos Renovables), which grants tax exemptions for a period of ten years to projects with an installed capacity of 50 MW or more.
+- Law for the Promotion of Electric Power Generation from Renewable Resources (Ley de Promoción a la Generación de Energía Eléctrica con Recursos Renovables), which grants tax incentives to qualifying renewable energy projects.

-Companies benefiting from special tax regimes are permitted to sell part or all of their production in the local market.
-However, income derived from local sales is subject to the standard corporate tax rules.
+Companies operating under special tax regimes may sell part or all of their production in the domestic market.
+However, income derived from local sales is generally subject to the ordinary corporate tax rules applicable in Honduras.

-The Law for the Promotion and Protection of Investment (Ley para la Promoción y Protección de las Inversiones) was amended to establish a 15-year term for tax stability agreements, except for Public-Private Partnership (PPP) projects.
-At the same time, the amendment repealed the special income tax discounts previously granted under this law.
+The Law for the Promotion and Protection of Investment (Ley para la Promoción y Protección de las Inversiones) was amended to establish a 15-year term for tax stability agreements, except in the case of Public-Private Partnership (PPP) projects.
+The amendment also repealed the special income tax credits previously available under the law.

 Foreign tax credit